Their plans were set.

 Benefit: He has received some financial help through a benefit concert held last Friday at The Valley Tavern in Seven Valleys, where Hershey's uncle Dale Gladfelter and his band, Red Beard and Friends, performed.
 Scott Hershey's sister, Toni, is married to Gladfelter.

-More than $1,350 has been raised, and the tavern plans to continue collecting donations for the family for the next two weeks, said Meg Fullerton, the tavern's co-owner.
+More than $1,350 has been raised, and the tavern plans to continue collecting donations for the family for the next two weeks, said Meg Fullerton,

 "I asked (Gladfelter) to play at the tavern, and